voucherSafe/expensevoucher-webclient/README.md

 # expense-vouchers-client
-Web Client for the Expense Voucher Management System using Strongloop Angular SDK This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.
+Angular SPA Client for the Expense Voucher Management System using Strongloop Angular SDK This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.